Season Balk Ratings

 to the side and pick up a green and the other red and white and roll - the

-it is the column 5 possible WP or PB, I simply pick up one green and the other
+If it is the column 5 possible WP or PB, I simply pick up one green and the

-red and roll them both together.
-Of course, if the green die indicates a ball
+other red and roll them both together.
+Of course, if the green die indicates

 This allows me to put the dice in RWBG, RWBG order so I can quickly see what I

-this is simply done to keep the original rolls around so I can make sure I am
+All this is simply done to keep the original rolls around so I can make sure

 DICE ROLLERS